williampowell92/java_intro/chapter0-What-is-Java/exercises/3_most_languages_today.md

 # Compiled languages
-Examples are:
+Examples are: C#, Java, C++, Objective-C

-Advantage:
+Advantage: Once compiled can be run over and over again without reinterpreting.

-Disadvantage:
+Disadvantage: Harder to write, testing can be harder as it has to be recompiled every time.

 # Interpreted languages
-Examples are:
+Examples are: Javascript, PHP, Python,

-Advantage:
+Advantage: Easier to write, test and can be run on the fly.

-Disadvantage:
+Disadvantage: Runs slower as the code has the be interpreted every time it is run.